 220.127.116.11) Glasgow Airport

 In 2017, 16 thousand tonnes of goods were traded through Glasgow Airport.
-The vast majority of these quantity is exchanged with non-European destinations, counting for 14.2 thousand tonnes of goods.
+The vast majority of these quantities is exchanged with non-European destinations, counting for 14.2 thousand tonnes of goods.
 Only 8 hundred tonnes of cargo were shared with European countries, and the last 901 tonnes were exchanged with domestic airports.

 18.104.22.168) Manchester Airport